NumenMirus/docsity-downloader/README.md

-# NO MORE FUNCTIONING DUE TO SITE STRUCTURE CHANGES
+# !!NO MORE FUNCTIONING DUE TO SITE STRUCTURE CHANGES!!

-# docsity-downloader
+## docsity-downloader

 Tool to download for free files offered by docsity.
 Built in Python 3.8.5